Austin Woodin Appointed to Mary Greeley Board of Trustees

 Austin Woodin, a partner with Edward Jones in Ames, has been appointed to the Mary Greeley Medical Center Board of Trustees.

-AMES, IA – Austin Woodin, a partner with Edward Jones in Ames, has been appointed to the Mary Greeley Medical Center Board of Trustees.
+AMES, IA – Austin Woodin, a financial advisor with Edward Jones in Ames, has been appointed to the Mary Greeley Medical Center Board of Trustees.

 Woodin fills the vacancy created by Brad Heemstra, who stepped down from the board in December following 12 years of service.
 Woodin will serve as an appointed trustee until the November 2021 election when he plans to run for the unexpired balance of Heemstra’s term.

 “We’re very pleased that Austin Woodin has agreed to serve on the Mary Greeley Board of Trustees,” said Sarah Buck, board chair.
 “Through his extensive professional experience and volunteer activities, he has developed a strong connection to our community and awareness of its healthcare needs.
 That experience will be valuable to the board.”